system-zero/system-zero/data/docs/la.md

   time.
 In this case these properties are initialized as `null`.

 # Strings
-  # Two special forms of the `for` loop, can be used as an iterator that can
-    loop over strings:
+  Two special forms of the `for` loop, can be used as an iterator that can loop over strings:

-    first form is iteration over the bytes:
+  First form is iteration over the bytes:

     for |c| in str { block }

-      in this case 'c' holds the integer value of the underlying byte
+    in this case 'c' holds the integer value of the underlying byte.

-    second form is iteration over the characters:
+  Second form is iteration over the characters:

     for |c, b, w| in str { block }

-      in this case 'c' holds the integer value of the underlying byte, while 'b' holds the string representation and 'w' holds the cell width of the character
+    in this case 'c' holds the integer value of the underlying byte, while 'b' holds the string representation and 'w' holds the cell width of the character.

 # Chaining with a Sequence of Functions Calls and Continuational Expressions.
     (note that this is at early development)